ICTU/quality-time/docs/src/usage.md

 To allow for seeding a *Quality-time* instance with default reports, imported reports may contain unencrypted credentials.
 These unencrypted credentials will be imported unchanged.

-### Tying it all together
+### Copying reports from one *Quality-time* instance to another

-To summarize, use these steps to export a report from a source *Quality-time* instance and import it into a destination instance:
+Tying the previous two sections together, these steps export a report from a source *Quality-time* instance and import it into a destination instance:

 ```console
 # Get the public key of the destination Quality-time